drhelius/grpc-demo/README.md

 - [User](https://github.com/drhelius/grpc-demo-user): The user personal information.
 - [Product](https://github.com/drhelius/grpc-demo-product): A description of a product in the store including price an details.

 All four microservices are written in Go using gRPC as the main communication framework.
 Additionally, an HTTP (REST) listener is also provided for each of them.

+In addition to this four services, the *Order* service uses [`httpbin.org`](https://httpbin.org) for simulating service calls to external resources.

 The demo can be setup using Istio or without using it.